 Where can I find the application?
 You can find the 2018 application here.
 All applications must be submitted by 3 p.m. on February 16.

 What is the cost?
 The cost for the trip is approximately $1,300 per-student, which includes airfare, taxes, and all applicable fees.
 Students must also pay for all necessary vaccinations (see below).
 Students are not charged for room and board, but will be responsible for any personal expenses while on the trip.
 They should bring no more than $75 for these expenses.
 Other trip expenses are covered through school financing and fund-raising efforts.
 Limited Financial Aid is available for students who qualify.

 Are immunizations necessary?
 Saint Peter’s Prep abides by the Center for Disease Control’s advisement that travelers to Ecuador receive vaccinations for: Hepatitis A, Hepatitis B, and Typhoid.
 The school will schedule a vaccination appointment with a medical provider for those attending the Ecuador trip.
 Students are responsible for paying for any needed vaccinations.

 Will participants need a passport?
 Yes.
 Participants will need a valid passport to travel to Ecuador.
 Students for the trip who do not have a passport should apply for one immediately at http://travel.state.gov.
 Please note that passport processing time takes upward of four weeks.

 Who should I contact for more information?
-Please contact Ms. Maura Toomb, Prep’s director of campus ministry, for more information.
-She can be reached at email@example.com or (201) 547-6457.
+Please contact Mr. Ryan O'Connell, Assistant Director of Campus Ministry, for more information.
+He can be reached at email@example.com or (201) 547-6457.